French Major

 • Emphasizing learner-centered pedagogy and care for the individual

-Goal 1: Effective communication in the target language (TL)
+Goal 1: Communicate effectively in the target language.

-Goal 2: Critical and interpretive thinking in the target language (TL)
+Goal 2: Think critically and interpretively about content in the target language.

-Outcome 2.1: Students will interpret and analyze the main ideas, relevant facts and details about works of literary, cinematic and/or artistic expression in the target language (TL).
+Outcome 2: Interpret and analyze main ideas, relevant facts and details in the target language.

-Goal 3: Knowledge of the target language (TL) culture(s)
+Goal 3: Demonstrate knowledge of the target language culture(s).

-Outcome 3.1: Students will be able to describe accurately in the TL with moderate detail some aspect of the TL cultures (perspectives, products, and/or practices)
+Outcome 3: Describe accurately in the target language some aspect of the target language cultures (perspectives, products, and/or practices).

-Outcome 4.1: Students will engage respectfully, in a local and global context, with diverse human beliefs, abilities, experiences, identities, or cultures.
+Outcome 4: Describe, in a local and/or global context, diverse human beliefs, abilities, experiences, identities, or cultures.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: